Seagate/cortx-experiments/Elasticsearch/Log Ingestion/Docs/ELK.md

   Java 14

-**JAVA_HOMEedit**

-Logstash uses the Java version set in JAVA_HOME.
-The JAVA_HOME environment variable must be set for Logstash to operate correctly.

-On some Linux systems, you may need to have the JAVA_HOME environment exported before installing Logstash, particularly if you installed Java from a tarball.
-Logstash uses Java during installation to automatically detect your environment and install the correct startup method (SysV init scripts, Upstart, or systemd).
-If Logstash is unable to find the JAVA_HOME environment variable during package installation, you may get an error message, and Logstash will not start properly.
 ### Logstash on docker:
 A list of all published Docker images and tags is available at www.docker.elastic.co.
 The source code is in GitHub.